ZhangSteven/web_backup/README.md

 # web_backup

-Performs the following tasks:
+# copy_backup.py

-1. Copy the backup files (web and sql dump) to the backup server: copy_backup.py
+1. Copy backup files from the production web server.
-2. Delete the old backup files: clear_backup.py
+2. Send notification email about the copy result.

+# clear_backup.py
+1. Delete backup files that are too old.

+# restore_backup.py
-3. Restore website from the most recent backup file: restore_backup.py
+1. Create a restore script and run it, to restore website from the most recent backup files.

-On the production web server, (1) and (2) are performed on a periodic basis.
-On the backup web server, (2) is performed on a periodic basis, (3) is on demand.